Get started with Amazon EKS – AWS Management Console and AWS CLI - Amazon EKS

 Important

 To get started as simply and quickly as possible, this topic includes steps to create a cluster with default settings.
 Before creating a cluster for production use, we recommend that you familiarize yourself with all settings and deploy a cluster with the settings that meet your requirements.
-For more information, see Creating an Amazon EKS cluster.
+For more information, see Create an Amazon EKS cluster.
 Some settings can only be enabled when creating your cluster.

 To create your cluster